tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Node.md

 # Installing Node

-Node.js is required for several Appcelerator components, including the Axway Appcelerator CLI, Alloy, and the API Builder.
+Node.js is required for several Appcelerator components, including the Axway Titanium CLI, Alloy, and the API Builder.
 Node.js is also required to build the Titanium SDK.

 ## Compatibility and download